-As of December 31, 2020 and 2019, CEMEX Colombia maintains call option contracts negotiated with CEMEX to hedge the price of diesel fuel for an aggregate notional amount of \$6,422 and \$4,378, respectively, with an estimated fair value representing assets of \$607 in 2020 and \$132 in 2019.
+As of December 31, 2021 and 2020, CEMEX Colombia maintains call option contracts negotiated with CEMEX to hedge the price of diesel fuel for an aggregate notional amount of \$6,057 and \$6,422, respectively, with an estimated fair value representing assets of \$1,769 in 2021 and \$607 in 2020.
 By means of these contracts, for own consumption, CEMEX Colombia fixed the price of this fuel over certain volume that represents a portion of the estimated consumption of diesel in the applicable operations.
 The contracts have been designated as cash flow hedges of such diesel consumption; therefore, changes in fair value are recognized through other comprehensive income and are recycled to operating costs when the related fuel volumes are consumed.
-During the years ended December 31, 2020 and 2019, changes in the fair value of these contracts recognized in comprehensive income represented gains of \$476 and losses of \$51, respectively.
+During the period ended December 31, 2021 and 2020, changes in the fair value of these contracts recognized in comprehensive income represented gains of \$1,161 and losses of \$476, respectively.